doc4d/docs/docs/API/IncomingMessageClass.md

 The `.headers` property is read-only.

 Header names (keys) are lowercased.
+Note header names are case sensitive.

 <!-- END REF -->